How to Avoid Toxic Ingredients in Your Hair Care?

 I’ve been reading labels in my skin care, hair care and cleaning products for a little over a year and a half after learning how many nasty ingredients are in our everyday products.
 Now, I am kind of like a hound dog as I experience major allergic reactions when I am exposed to a highly toxic product.
 Before that happens, I read the label.
 However, even after this long, I still have to research ingredients all of the time because:

 1. Brands change the wording slightly from label to label;

-2. Some chemicals are so new there is limited information about them when you google or enter them into sites like SafeCosmetics.com or EWG.Org
+2. Some chemicals are so new there is limited information about them when you google or enter them into sites like SafeCosmetics.org or Environmental Working Group.

 3. Some ingredients have misleading low rating (on the dirty list) when limited research has been done on the ingredient or on its effects when used daily or multiple times a day.

 I completely understand that adopting the “read every label” mindset is a dramatic lifestyle change.
 If you have already implemented this in the grocery store (Good job!), then also adding it to your beauty counter purchases sounds like no fun.
 I, myself, still feel overwhelmed at times.
 I'm not saying you have to adopt a 100% toxic free lifestyle, but that wouldn't be horrible, would it?